 When Broken into a bowl, the egg should have a dark yellow yolk that stands up in a round hemisphere.
 The white should have two clearly defined sections – a more viscous part surrounding the yolk and a thinker area on the perimeter.
 I buy my eggs from Miller’s unwashed – once an egg shell is washed, it strips the egg of its natural protection.
 If you feel like you must wash them, this should be done only immediately before using them.

 It is fine to eat raw fresh egg yolks, bur raw egg whites should only be consumed on occasion.
 They contain a substance called avidin which inhibits absorption of biotin, a B vitamin and can also interfere with protein digestion.
 These anti-nutrients in egg whites are neutralized by light cooking.

-Here are some informative links relating the most common questions our Healthy Food Club Members ask.
+Here are some informative links relating the most common questions our Farm Food Club Members ask.

 3) Video: Difference between "Pastured" vs "Free Range"

 5) Raw Eggs for Your Health by Dr. Mercola